 Let's start by digging into the three types of modules (for examples, check out the bottom of this page!)...

 Follow modules are called when a user attempts to follow a profile.
 Profile owners can set their follow module at profile creation and can change it at any time thereafter.
-Profile owners can also opt to have no follow module, allowing anyone to follow them any number of times.
+Profile owners can also opt to have no follow module, allowing anyone to follow them without any restrictions or additional actions.

 These modules allow for logic such as a "fee-on-follow" or even a "subscription" mechanism -- and frankly, basically anything else you can think up!

 Reference modules are called when a profile attempts to reference a given profile's publication.
-Similar to collect modules, these are set once at publication creation and are immutable too!
-However, unlike collect modules, publications can opt to have no reference module, allowing any profile to comment on or mirror the publication.
+These are set once at publication creation and are immutable!
+However, publications can opt to have no reference module, allowing any profile to comment, quote or mirror the publication.

 Alright, now that you're at least vaguely familiar with how modules work throughout the protocol, it's time to hit the ground running and build your own module!